CTPA Sustainability Strategy

 Select a topic from the drop-down menu above to learn about CTPA's specific approaches to sustainability.

-CTPA is working with sustainable development non-profit, Forum for the Future to implement our ambitious Sustainability Strategy, 'Driving Towards a Net Positive Cosmetics Industry'.
+CTPA's Sustainability Strategy, 'Driving Towards a Net Positive Cosmetics Industry' was developed with sustainable development non-profit, Forum for the Future.
 Net Positive is considered as a new way of operating which puts more back into society by delivering benefits that extend far beyond traditional organisational boundaries, contributing more to the environment and the global economy than it takes out.

 This section highlights the key strategies from the cosmetics industry and will include case studies of the best practice that the industry has to offer.
 CTPA is currently gathering information from members about their existing sustainability initiatives so that the strategy is regularly updated to reflect the latest in sustainable innovation and the progress we are making.